 - Genetics and other factors.
 Individuals with a family history of depression may be at a higher risk of developing depression after TBI.

-It helps to work with a medical professional to obtain a proper diagnosis and better determine if the cause of depression is TBI or other contributing factors.
+Make an appointment with a medical professional to obtain a proper diagnosis and to determine if the cause of depression is the traumatic brain injury or other contributing factors.

-Common Signs and Symptoms of Depression After Brain Injury
+Common Signs and Symptoms of Depression After TBI

-An adequate diagnosis of clinical depression usually has two requirements: at least two weeks feeling sad or apathetic, and experience four or more types of symptoms including:
+An adequate diagnosis of clinical depression usually has two requirements: at least two weeks feeling sad or apathetic, and experience five or more types of symptoms including:

 - Extreme fatigue